 - One additional faculty or staff member selected by the recommendation.
 Those interested will be reviewed by the Vice President for Student Life and the Vice President for Academic Affairs to be chosen to serve in the committee.
 Three total individuals in this category would be trained to serve as alternates in cases that might involve of a conflict of interest.

 The permanent faculty member serves as chairperson of CCB.
 The Student Senate representative serves as vice chairperson who serves in the absence of the chairperson.
-A quorum consists of the two permanent members and the two of the three rotating members or their alternates.

 The responding party must be notified at least 72 hours prior to a CCB meeting unless he/she wishes to waive this right.
 The following procedures are followed at all CCB meeting: